maxscampbell/Project2/README.md

 # About This Project

-This is an R Shiny app designed to view data pertaining to the National Hockey League (NHL) and interact with it in meaningful ways!
+This is an R Shiny app designed to view data pertaining to the National Hockey League (NHL) and explore some high-level data pertaining to team-wide statistics as well as viewing the leaders in several key statistics!
 All data is sourced from the [NHL API](https://gitlab.com/dword4/nhlapi).
 Special thanks to dword4 and Zmalski for their helpful reference documentation!

 ## Required Packages